 About INVERSO

-Inverso's works have involved the visual arts, literature, theatre, film, music and science.
-Inverso Productions has produced four full-length works: Brittle Failure, which has been a part of tours and festivals in Spain, the Netherlands and Canada, Spooky Actions, Gem-like and our seminal intergenerational work, Borrowed Time.
-Inverso has been presented in the CaDance Festival and Korzo Theatre in the Netherlands, International Festival Madrid en Danza and the Reina Sophia Museum in Spain, the Chutzpah Festival, the Banff Festival of the Arts, the Gothenburg Dance and Theatre Festival, the Schmiede Festival, EDAM Choreographic Series, the Fluid Festival in Calgary, the Dancing on the Edge Festival, Dance in Vancouver and the Vancouver International Dance Festival.
-Inverso's collaborators include Berlin-based scenographer Yoko Seyama, writer Barbara Adler, videographer David Cooper and composer James Meger, and organizations such as TRIUMF UBC, Curiosity Collider, SFU School of Contemporary Arts and Pi Theatre and Sawdust Collector.
+Inverso has produced four full-length works: Brittle Failure (touring Spain, the Netherlands, and Canada), Spooky Action, Gem-like, and our seminal intergenerational work, Borrowed Time.
+Our creations have been presented nationally and internationally at major festivals and venues across Europe and Canada, reflecting a sustained professional trajectory and international recognition.
+Inverso has been presented in the CaDance Festival and Korzo Theatre in the Netherlands, International Festival Madrid en Danza, the Network of Alternative Theatres and the Reina Sophia Museum in Spain, the Gothenburg Dance and Theatre Festival, the Schmiede Festival in Austria, and in Canada at the Chutzpah Festival, the Banff Festival of the Arts, EDAM Choreographic Series, the Fluid Festival in Calgary, the Dancing on the Edge Festival, Dance in Vancouver, the Vancouver International Dance Festival and Dance Victoria.

-Partnerships include The Scotiabank Dance Centre and The Shadbolt Centre for the Arts.
 We are grateful for past and present project support from the City of Vancouver, BC Arts Council, the Canada Council for the Arts and our generous private donors.

-Inverso's works have involved the visual arts, literature, theatre, film, music and science.
-Inverso Productions has produced four full-length works: Brittle Failure, which has been a part of tours and festivals in Spain, the Netherlands and Canada, Spooky Actions, Gem-like and our seminal intergenerational work, Borrowed Time.
-Inverso has been presented in the CaDance Festival and Korzo Theatre in the Netherlands, International Festival Madrid en Danza and the Reina Sophia Museum in Spain, the Chutzpah Festival, the Banff Festival of the Arts, the Gothenburg Dance and Theatre Festival, the Schmiede Festival, EDAM Choreographic Series, the Fluid Festival in Calgary, the Dancing on the Edge Festival, Dance in Vancouver and the Vancouver International Dance Festival.
-Inverso's collaborators include Berlin-based scenographer Yoko Seyama, writer Barbara Adler, videographer David Cooper and composer James Meger, and organizations such as TRIUMF UBC, Curiosity Collider, SFU School of Contemporary Arts and Pi Theatre and Sawdust Collector.
+Inverso has produced four full-length works: Brittle Failure (touring Spain, the Netherlands, and Canada), Spooky Action, Gem-like, and our seminal intergenerational work, Borrowed Time.
+Our creations have been presented nationally and internationally at major festivals and venues across Europe and Canada, reflecting a sustained professional trajectory and international recognition.
+Inverso has been presented in the CaDance Festival and Korzo Theatre in the Netherlands, International Festival Madrid en Danza, the Network of Alternative Theatres and the Reina Sophia Museum in Spain, the Gothenburg Dance and Theatre Festival, the Schmiede Festival in Austria, and in Canada at the Chutzpah Festival, the Banff Festival of the Arts, EDAM Choreographic Series, the Fluid Festival in Calgary, the Dancing on the Edge Festival, Dance in Vancouver, the Vancouver International Dance Festival and Dance Victoria.

-Partnerships include The Scotiabank Dance Centre and The Shadbolt Centre for the Arts.
 We are grateful for past and present project support from the City of Vancouver, BC Arts Council, the Canada Council for the Arts and our generous private donors.

 Executive Artistic DirectorLesley Telford

 Lesley is a choreographer and the Artistic Director of Inverso Productions.
 She is grateful to live and work on the unceded and ancestral territory of the Musqueam, Squamish and Tsleil-Waututh people.
 Through Lesley’s choreographic work she explores the physicality and spatial structures of emotional states at the intersection of dance, the visual arts, text and film.
 Her work has been described as having “a profound way of tapping into very deep recesses of our emotional and intellectual landscapes”.
 She founded Inverso Productions in 2012 to experiment with other art forms and ways of creating dance.
-She has created commissions for Ballett Bern, Les Grands Ballets Canadiens, Netherlands Dans Theater 1, Hubbard Street Dance Company 2, Compañia Nacional de Danza 2, Ballet Vorpommern, and three works for Ballet BC, among others.
-Next season she will create for Ballet Am Rhein.
+She has created commissions for Ballett Am Rhein, Ballett Bern, Les Grands Ballets Canadiens, Netherlands Dans Theater 1, Hubbard Street Dance Company 2, Compañia Nacional de Danza 2, Ballet Vorpommern, and three works for Ballet BC, among others.
 As an educator and mentor, she has a long-standing commitment in support of emerging dance artists.
 To further this purpose Inverso has developed outreach and professional platforms to provide valuable opportunities and experience.
 She has taught internationally in many companies and schools.
 Lesley finished her studies in Montreal at L´École Supérieur de Danse du Québec before joining the company Les Grands Ballets Canadiens.
 She went on to dance with Nacho Duato´s Compañia Nacional de Danza in Madrid, Spain and Netherlands Dans Theater 1.
-Lesley has a Master of Arts in Cultural Production from the University of Salzburg and the Mozarteum. |
+She has a Master of Arts in Cultural Production from the University of Salzburg and the Mozarteum. |

-Production & Administrative AssistantSamantha Krystal
+Production AssistantSamantha Krystal

 Samantha is a dance artist who applies her vast experience in the field working in a production, administrative and artistic capacity with Inverso Productions.
 She is primarily a freelance dancer and visual artist based on the unceded Skwxwú7mesh (Squamish), Səl̓ílwətaɬ (Tsleil- Waututh), and xʷməθkwəy̓əm (Musqueam) territories.
 Samantha is a graduate of Modus Operandi’s Contemporary Dance Training Program and UBC’s Microbiology & Immunology program.
 Most recently, she trained through Inverso Productions' Performance Research Project and performed with Co.
 ERASGA Dance.
 She is currently studying graphic design and working as an Administrative Assistant for Howegroup Public Sector Consultants and Inverso Productions. |